-- Option 1-Display the problem solving questions, one at a time, on the interactive whiteboard.
-Log in to your Teacher Console > eBooks > Problem Solving > Problem Solving Level 3 > Open-ended problem solving > Some really big numbers. - Have students work collaboratively to determine a solution to the problems.
+- Option 1-Display the Problem Solving questions, one at a time, on the interactive whiteboard.
+Log in to your Teacher Console > eBooks > Problem Solving > Problem Solving Level 3 > Open-ended Problem Solving > Some really big numbers activity. - Have students work collaboratively to determine a solution to the problems.
 Students should write the number in their place value charts.
-Students should write in words the whole number.
-Students can then try the real-life problem and begin determining strategies to find a solution. - Option 2-Using the same activity as above, print out the handout from the Problem Solving eBook and distribute to partners.
-Students should work on one of the three open-ended problem solving questions.
-Partners should show their work for each problem, writing the whole number in both words and numerically.
+Students should write the whole number in words.
+Students can then test the real-life problem and begin determining strategies to find a solution. - Option 2-Using the same activity as above, print out the handout from the Problem Solving eBook and distribute to partners.
+Students should work on one of the three open-ended Problem Solving questions.
+In partners, students should show their work for each problem, writing the whole number in both words and digits.
 Have students write their responses on chart paper and share with the class.